Minimal generating and separating sets for O(3)-invariants of several matrices: Introduction

 Assume that $(G,A,V)$ is one of the following triples: $(GL(n),R,H)$, $(O(n),R,H)$, $(O(n),R_{+},H_{+})$, $(O(n),R_{-},H_{-})$.
 Then

 (see the papers above mentioned, where the generators for the algebras of invariants were found).

 The notion of separating invariants was introduced in 2002 by Derksen and Kemper~\cite{DerksenKemper_book} as a weaker concept than generating invariants.
 Given a subset $S$ of $A^G$, we say that elements $u,v$ of $V$ {\it are separated by $S$} if exists an invariant $f\in S$ with $f(u)\neq f(v)$.
 If $u,v\in V$ are separated by $A^G$, then we simply say that they {\it are separated}.
 A subset $S\subset A^G$ of the invariant ring is called {\it separating} if for any $u, v$ from $V$ that are separated we have that they are separated by $S$.
+Separating sets over finite fields were studied in a recent paper~\cite{Kemper_Lopatin_Reimers_2}.

-It follows from more general result of Domokos~\cite{Domokos_2007} and Draisma, Kemper, Wehlau~\cite{DraismaKemperWehlau_2008} that for any $n>1$ there exists $C(n)$ such that the set of all elements of $A^G$ of degree less than $C(n)$ is separating.
+It follows from more general result of Domokos~\cite{Domokos_2007} and Draisma, Kemper, Wehlau~\cite{DraismaKemperWehlau_2008} that for any $n>1$ there exists $C(n)$, which does not depend on $d$, such that the set of all elements of $A^G$ of degree less than $C(n)$ is separating for all $d$.
 On the other hand, in case $0<p\leq n$ a similar statement is not valid for generating systems for $R^{GL(n)}$ (see~\cite{DKZ_2002}) and $R^{O(n)}$ (see~\cite{Lopatin_IndOrt}).